 Repeated efforts by Congress to repeal and replace the Affordable Care Act (popularly known as Obamacare) have failed.
-The Tax Cuts and Jobs Acts, passed in December 2017, does not repeal Obamacare.
-The new tax law repeals only the individual mandate and that doesn't occur until 2019.
-All other provisions of Obamacare remain in place.
-See How Does the Tax Cuts and Jobs Act Affect Obamacare? for more information.
+The Tax Cuts and Jobs Act, passed in December 2017, did not repeal Obamacare—only the individual mandate, starting in 2019.
+And in December 2018, a federal judge in Texas ruled that the ACA was unconstitutional, yet the law (minus the individual mandate) remains in effect.

 The Employer Mandate for Large Employers

 The Obamacare employer mandate continues in effect for 2019.
 This requires “large employers” to provide a specified percentage of their full-time equivalent employees and those employees’ families with minimum essential healthcare insurance.
 This insurance must pay for at least 60% of covered services.
 Employers can require that employees contribute toward their insurance coverage, but they can’t require them to pay more than 9.86% of their household income toward it.
 Large employers who fail to comply with the coverage mandate must pay a no-coverage penalty to the IRS.

 The crucial question for a hiring firm is whether it is a “large employer.”
 For 2019, a large employer is any organization that employs, on average, a combination of 50 or more full-time and “full-time equivalent” (FTE) employees during six months or more of 2018.
 Thus, any employer with 50 or more employees in 2018 will be a large employer subject to the mandate in 2019.
 Determining how many full-time and FTE employees you have can be complex.
 For details, see the IRS webpage Determining if an Employer is an Applicable Large Employer.